 This title is part of Scholastics My Story series which offers imagined accounts of life in the past.
 Set in Ireland during the famine the book tells the story, in diary entry format, of Phyllis, a young girl who works hard to support her struggling family.
-The story begins in the months preceding the outbreak of potato blight that destroyed the crops and left her family staving and continues throughout the years of the famine.
+The story begins in the months preceding the of potato blight that destroyed the crops and left her family staying and outbreak of potato blight that destroyed the crops and left her family staving and continues throughout the years of the famine.
 5th and 6th classes will enjoy this entertaining yet informative book.